giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 If you need to use EFS to provision volumes, be advised:
 - All Kubernetes Persistent Volumes will be stored in the same EFS instance.
 You can deploy multiple provisioners per cluster, each having its own storage-class and EFS instance.
-- [EFS throughtput](https://docs.aws.amazon.com/efs/latest/ug/performance.html) need to be set up accordingly in order not to have performance issues.
-We only recommend Provisioned Throughput and if you need high performance you will need EBS.
+- [EFS throughtput](https://docs.aws.amazon.com/efs/latest/ug/performance.html) need to be set up accordingly in order to not have performance issues.
+We only recommend Provisioned Throughput, and if you need high performance you will need EBS.
 - EFS backups are done with [AWS Backup](https://aws.amazon.com/backup/) and it does not have the snapshot feature of EBS.
 - You cannot limit the amount of data stored in an EFS volume.
 The requested value in Kubernetes is ignored.
 - EFS mount targets are limited to 1 subnet per AZ.
 Each NodePool will create a different subnet per AZ, plan accordingly.